kemmio/kemmio.github.com/_posts/2016-03-31-Neoquest-need-for-speed.markdown

 - Break:{b:"somevalue"}
 - Change Speed:{s:"somevalue"}

 All this research continues with very lang and tedious and painfull try to reverse engineer the Golang run-time, recreate IAT and symbol tables, find the possible DWARF2 segments(lol wut?!), having no reslut I decided to take a break and to come back to this task when some new idea comes to me.
-And hopefully it came: *Lets cheat!*.
+And hopefully it came(or someone helped it come): *Lets cheat!*.

 ## Download CheatEngine